Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md

     referred to as the principal) shall issue a certificate of the results of the courses the student has accumulated in the training program.
-6. The training institution\'s regulations provide details on how to calculate the average score for the entire course, the process of considering and recognizing graduation; and the retention and issuance of certificates of recognition of accumulated learning
+6. The training institution's regulations provide details on how to calculate the average score for the entire course, the process of considering and recognizing graduation; and the retention and issuance of certificates of recognition of accumulated learning